google/patents-public-data/models/landscaping/README.md

 * A few Python utilities

 ### Anaconda
 I strongly recommend using Anaconda for this - it helps manage environments for Python, and these instructions will assume you're using it.
 Download Anaconda from [https://www.continuum.io/downloads](https://www.continuum.io/downloads).
+Install the Python 3.6 version, *not* 2.7.

 Once Anaconda is installed, create an environment:
 ```